jtreminio/SwarmUI-PostRender/README.md

 In practice, this extension gives you a much more SwarmUI-friendly version of ProPost:

-- The post effects are torch-driven, so they run far faster than the original CPU-oriented version and feel much more practical to leave enabled in real workflows
+* The post effects are torch-driven, so they run far faster than the original CPU-oriented version and feel much more practical to leave enabled in real workflows
-- Film Grain, Vignette, Depth Map Blur, and Radial Blur all include built-in presets, so you can start from good looks instead of dialing every slider from scratch
+* Film Grain, Vignette, Depth Map Blur, and Radial Blur all include built-in presets, so you can start from good looks instead of dialing every slider from scratch
-- The ComfyUI node dependency is bundled with the extension, no extra Python dependencies needed other than what ComfyUI already uses
+* The ComfyUI node dependency is bundled with the extension, no extra Python dependencies needed other than what ComfyUI already uses
-- A set of LUTs is also baked in, so the LUT effect has useful options available out of the box instead of starting empty
+* A set of LUTs is also baked in, so the LUT effect has useful options available out of the box instead of starting empty

-So the short version is: this is the "make ProPost pleasant to use in SwarmUI" edition.

 # Benchmarks